Barn Conversion Mortgages

 Self-build mortgages

-The obvious choice in most cases will be a self-build mortgage, as they’re designed for this purpose.
-If you’re planning to implement modern energy efficient and eco-friendly design aspects and processes during the build, you may even qualify for an eco self-build mortgage, which offers additional benefits such as preferential rates, cash back, or sometimes a higher level of borrowing.
+In most cases, the obvious choice will be a self-build mortgage, as they’re designed for this purpose.
+If you’re planning to implement modern energy-efficient and eco-friendly design aspects and processes during the build, you may even qualify for an eco-self-build mortgage, which offers additional benefits such as preferential rates, cash back, or sometimes a higher level of borrowing.

-Funds are released in stages with this type of mortgage, which allows you to keep a tight budget and save money on interest, as you only acquire interest on the money that’s been released, rather than the full loan amount.
+With this type of mortgage, funds are released in stages, which allows you to keep a tight budget and save money on interest.
+You only acquire interest on the money that’s been released rather than the full loan amount.

 Bridging loans

-Another option is to use a bridging loan for the conversion and then refinance onto a standard mortgage when the project is complete.
-This may be a useful option if you plan to buy the barn at auction, as it can be arranged far more quickly than a mortgage.
+Another option is to use a bridging loan for the conversion and refinance onto a standard mortgage when the project is complete.
+This may be useful if you plan to buy the barn at auction, as it can be arranged far more quickly than a mortgage.

-It’s important to note that a bridging loan is short-term finance, usually taken over a maximum of 2 years, so can be a bit more restrictive if delays occur during the build.
-It’s possible to take the finance in stages, similarly to a self-build mortgage, however, the interest rates tend to be higher.
+It’s important to note that a bridging loan is short-term finance, usually taken over a maximum of 2 years, so it can be a bit more restrictive if delays occur during the build.
+It’s possible to take the finance in stages, similar to a self-build mortgage.
+However, the interest rates tend to be higher.

 Standard mortgages

-If you’re buying an already converted barn, or perhaps a partially converted barn that’s habitable, it may be possible to purchase it with a standard mortgage, however, you would need to consider how to fund any further renovations needed.
+If you’re buying an already converted barn or perhaps a partially converted barn that’s habitable, it may be possible to purchase it with a standard mortgage.
+However, you would need to consider how to fund any further renovations.

-As barn conversions are typically classed as non-standard construction properties, it’s likely that the majority of high street lenders would shy away from this type of residential purchase, however, there are plenty of specialist lenders who will consider them.
+As barn conversions are typically classed as non-standard construction properties, most high street lenders would likely shy away from this type of residential purchase; however, plenty of specialist lenders will consider them.

-Some specialist lenders may be able to provide a self-build buy to let mortgage for a barn conversion, but this is a very niche area of lending.
-Using a bridging loan to secure and convert the property and then refinancing onto a buy to let mortgage with a specialist lender may be a more workable solution.
-Either way, you will most certainly need to use a broker with expertise in this area in order to secure the finance you need.
+Some specialist lenders may be able to provide a self-build buy-to-let mortgage for a barn conversion, but this is a very niche area of lending.
+Using a bridging loan to secure and convert the property and then refinancing it onto a buy-to-let mortgage with a specialist lender may be a more workable solution.
+Either way, you will need to use a broker with expertise in this area to secure the finance you need.

 How to get a barn conversion mortgage

-The good news is, following these 3 simple steps will make the whole process simpler and help you to achieve your goals:
+The good news is following these 3 simple steps will make the whole process simpler and help you achieve your goals:

 1. Speak to a broker that specialises in barn conversion finance

 With a home buying/building niche as specialist as this, you’ll need advice right from the outset.
-A broker with specialist knowledge in this field can do much more than simply find you the right finance for the project, they will know what type of considerations need to be made at every stage of the process.
-They will be able to recommend suitable conveyancers, surveyors, and even help with the presentation of your plan of works to the lender.
+A broker with specialist knowledge in this field can do much more than simply find you the right finance for the project.
+They will know what considerations must be made at every process stage.
+They can recommend suitable conveyancers and surveyors and even help present your work plan to the lender.

 2. Research and planning